 - a.
 Physical violence towards another person or group. - b.
 Harassment: Defined as behavior (including written or electronic communication) that could cause severe emotional distress, intimidation, or coercion to another person or could place another person in the victim's position in fear of bodily injury or death. - c.
-Verbal or written abuse, threats, intimidation, coercion and/or other conduct that endangers the health, safety or well-being of another person or group. - d.
-Failure to respect the privacy of other individuals. - Retaliation against or harassment of complainant(s) or other person(s) alleging misconduct. - f.
+Bullying: Defined as behavior (including written, visual, electronic or oral means) that is intentional and repeated, or meant to be done in humor or in jest, that results in the intimidation, injury, or distress of another individual physically, mentally, or socially.
+Bullying, however, is not speech or conduct otherwise protected by the 1st Amendment of the United States Constitution and any other applicable law. - d.
+Verbal or written abuse, threats, intimidation, coercion and/or other conduct that endangers the health, safety or well-being of another person or group. - e.
+Failure to respect the privacy of other individuals. - f.
+Retaliation against or harassment of complainant(s) or other person(s) alleging misconduct. - g.
 Condoning or encouraging acts of harmful behavior as defined above or failing to stop an act of harmful behavior while it is occurring.